cogentcore/cogent/README.md

 * gide ./ opens .gide file if avail

-* build and all commands do save all check

-* find / replace all batches over file, and has "current dir" option

 * if user tries to open a file under a closed directory, it doesn't work -- need to look at paths and open dirs as needed.

 * tab kill button kills the process

 * keyfun does not apply for editing just the keys -- need to edit the value too..

-* add history combobox to Find

 * Console redirecting stdout, err